gregnicotera/Gesture-Controlled-Call-SMS-Messaging/README.md

 For sending programmable SMS and voice calls, you can find the documentation here: https://www.twilio.com/docs/all

 ## How to use?
 1. Get your hands on a Leap Motion Controller from Ultraleap (https://www.ultraleap.com/product/leap-motion-controller/)
+2. Ensure appropriate version of Java Dev Kit is installed: https://www.oracle.com/java/technologies/downloads/
 2. Take a quick peak at both the Leap Motion SDK docs and the Twilio API docs to get a sense of what they do.
 3. run Gesture App.java